SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## C++

+- [Distributive-Network/PythonMonkey](https://github.com/Distributive-Network/PythonMonkey) - A Mozilla SpiderMonkey JavaScript engine embedded into the Python VM, using the Python engine to provide the JS host environment.
 - [DefTruth/rvm-toolkit](https://github.com/DefTruth/rvm-toolkit) - 🔥RobustVideoMatting with ONNXRuntime/MNN/NCNN/TNN
 - [uNetworking/uWebSockets](https://github.com/uNetworking/uWebSockets) - Simple, secure & standards compliant web server for the most demanding of applications
 - [socketsupply/socket](https://github.com/socketsupply/socket) - The simplest way to build native desktop & mobile apps for any OS using your favorite frontend libraries.
 Apps can even communicate directly with Modern P2P, no cloud required!